Not all drugs are addictive, but some drug and alcohol users do develop a dependence.

-- feel the need for the drug/alcohol regularly
+- feel the need for alcohol or the drug regularly

 - have a constant supply of it

-- have failed to stop using the drug/alcohol
+- have failed to stop using alcohol or the drug

-- do things they normally wouldn't do (such as stealing)
+- do things they normally would not do (such as stealing)

 For more information talk to FRANK.

-If you, or someone you know, are struggling to cope with substance misuse, or issues with drugs and/or alcohol, Middlesbrough Recovering Together (MRT) can help.
-MRT provides a wide range of support including prescribing, psychosocial interventions, counselling, and recovery support.
+If you're struggling to cope with your drug or alcohol use, or you know someone who is, the Recovery Solutions Team can help.
+We provide a wide range of support including prescribing, psychosocial interventions, counselling, and recovery support.

-MRT is made up of experienced staff, volunteers and peer mentors (some of whom are in recovery from substance misuse themselves) who provide group sessions and one-to-one support across Middlesbrough.
+The Recovery Solutions Team is made up of experienced staff, volunteers, and peer mentors (some of whom are in recovery from substance misuse themselves) who provide group sessions and one-to-one support across Middlesbrough.
 The service is open to both young people and adults.
-You can contact MRT directly on 01642 876323 for support, alternatively you can visit one of the many drop-in sessions at the Live Well Centre (in the Dundas Arcade) where you can speak to someone and get support immediately.
+You can contact the service directly on 01642 726800 for support, or you can visit the Middlesbrough Alcohol Centre of Excellence (MACE) between 9:30am and 3:30pm to get an assessment of what help you need.

-Address: MRT, The Live Well Centre, Dundas House, Dundas Street, Middlesbrough TS1 1HR
+The Live Well Centre, Dundas House, Dundas Street, Middlesbrough, TS1 1HR

 You can also check out the self-help strategies for cutting down or stopping substance use (PDF) booklet for tips for dealing with your own substance use.